zaliqarosli/Loris/modules/new_profile/README.md

 ## Interactions With LORIS

-Upon candidate creation, the module includes a link to the timepoint_list module for the newly created candidate.
+Upon candidate creation, the module includes a link to the candidate_profile module for the newly created candidate.